hissssst/pathex/guides/tutorials/path.md

 # Path

 > Note:
-> This is a documentation about internak Pathex API and it is subject to change
+> This is a documentation about internal Pathex API and it is subject to change
-> You no need to read this unless you are interested in `Pathex` internals, want to hack `Pathex` or want to create your own `Pathex` compatible lens
+> You do not need to read this unless you are interested in `Pathex` internals, want to hack `Pathex` or want to create your own `Pathex` compatible lens

 This page describes what a `Pathex.t()` is and how to create and use one.
 Most of the time you might want to use `Pathex.path/2` and `Pathex.Lenses` to create paths.